lancecasselman/photo-shoot-scheduler/replit.md

 A professional photography planning tool that calculates optimal lighting times for any location and date.
 Features include location search, current location detection, accurate sunrise/sunset and golden/blue hour calculations, responsive design, and photography tips.

 ### Feature Specifications
 The system supports chronological session sorting by appointment date (dateTime field) and includes a fully integrated deposit system that tracks deposit amounts, applies them to invoices, and displays remaining balances.
 A comprehensive storage quota and billing system manages subscription-based storage, including real-time quota tracking, pre-upload validation, a visual storage dashboard, and automatic subscription management.
 A robust unified file deletion system ensures complete file cleanup across cloud storage and databases.
-The system also includes an AI Website Builder for generating complete website sections and a full booking agreement system with e-signature capabilities.
+The system also includes a professional CapCut-style Website Builder with full-screen preview editing, bottom toolbar with horizontal scrolling tools, and drag-and-drop functionality for creating photography websites.
+A full booking agreement system with e-signature capabilities is integrated.
 Stripe Connect Express is integrated for multi-photographer payment routing.

 ## External Dependencies